Prescribing information (external link)

 Pluvicto is a radiopharmaceutical and should be handled with appropriate safety measures to minimise radiation exposure.
 Waterproof gloves and effective radiation shielding should be used when handling Pluvicto.

 Exposure to ionising radiation is linked with cancer induction and a potential for development of hereditary defects.
-The radiation dose resulting from therapeutic exposure may result in a higher incidence of cancer and mutations.
-In all cases it is necessary to ensure that the risks of the radiation are less than those from the disease itself.1
+The radiation dose resulting from therapeutic exposure may result in higher incidence of cancer and mutations.
+In all cases, it is necessary to ensure that the risks of the radiation are less than from the disease itself.

 ADRs